 It’s also possible that during your tenancy the council may need to make improvements to your property.

 If this happens, you should be moved to another property, which in effect ends the tenancy and starts a new one.
-To find out more about council tenancies, check out GOV.UK’s guide.
+To find out more about council tenancies, check out the government’s guide.

 What are the rules around a council tenant not living in the house?

 You’re not allowed to have a council tenancy but live elsewhere.